GluuFederation/flex/docs/admin/admin-ui/introduction.md

 - **Jest + React Testing Library** — unit/component testing
 - **ESLint + Prettier** — linting and formatting

-The Admin UI utilizes an Orval typed API client for Jans Config API, facilitating API calls to Jans Config API endpoints.

 ### Admin UI Backend

-The GUI utilizes a dedicated Java backend to handle specific tasks, such as reading the Admin UI configuration from persistence, managing Admin UI roles and permission mapping in configuration, performing audit logging, and making calls to license APIs on SCAN.
+The GUI utilizes a dedicated Java backend to handle specific tasks, such as reading the Admin UI configuration from persistence, managing Admin UI roles and permission mapping in configuration, performing audit logging, and making calls to license APIs on Agama Lab.
 The Jans Config API follows a flexible plugin architecture, allowing the addition of new APIs through extensions known as plugins, without the need to modify the core application.
 The Admin UI Backend has been incorporated into the Jans Config API as a plugin to address Admin UI-specific tasks.

 ## Installation